top of page

 Description: erythematous macules, papules, and pustules that can erupt over several days and it is unusual for an individual lesion to persist for more than a day; appears in the first 4 days of life

-Location: spares palms + soles
+Location: starts on face, spreads to trunk and limbs; spares palms + soles

 Erythrasma